 The early 1900s was an exciting time to study genetics.
 Gregor Mendel’s famous laws of genetics had just been rediscovered at the turn of the century, giving rise to a field rich with untold truths about the nature of life.
 Yet it was during this period that the bogus concept of hereditary criminality and a made-up disease known as feeble-mindedness became part of some scientists’ so-called studies of genetics.
 Ideas such as these were at the core of the American eugenics movement, in which science got mixed up with racial dogma.
-Among the results was the destruction of thousands of people’s ability to pass on their “defective” genes through forced sterilization surgeries, a practice that swept across the United States (see map above).
+Among the results was the destruction of thousands of people’s ability to pass on their “defective” genes through forced sterilization surgeries, a practice that swept across the United States (see map below).

 Right now is also an exciting time to study genetics, and the invention of a powerful genome editing tool known as CRISPR has much to do with this burst of enthusiasm.
 But as CRISPR offers the ability to make precise changes to the human genome, it also raises new concerns about controlling how genes get passed on—or don’t.

 In this episode of Base Pairs, David Micklos, executive director of CSHL’s DNA Learning Center and leader of the effort to create an extensive online Eugenics Archive, and Miriam Rich, a doctoral student at Harvard studying the social and cultural history of science and medicine, help us figure out where genetic science went off the rails in the name of eugenics.
 Later in the episode, Jennifer Doudna, a professor at UC Berkeley and co-discoverer of the CRISPR, weighs in on how to responsibly use the new powers over the human genome that she helped bring into the world.